Quantum thermoelectric transmission functions with minimal current fluctuations: Physical interpretation and significance

 where $\Gamma$ is the system-bath coupling strength, $\omega$ is the excitation frequency of each dot and $\Omega$ the inter-dot hopping constant.
 For simplicity, we fix $T_L = T_R$ and $\mu_R = -\mu_L = \delta_\mu/2$.

 TUR violations can be quantified by analyzing the Fano factor $F = \Delta_I^2 /|I|$.
 Since $\sigma = \beta \delta_\mu I$ in this case, we see that the TUR~\eqref{TUR} would correspond to $F \geqslant 2/(\beta\delta_\mu)$.
 Violations thus occur when $F\beta\delta_\mu< 2$.
 Results for the double quantum dot are shown in Fig.~\ref{fig:qdot}, in red-solid lines, as a function of $\delta_\mu$.
 The violations are generally small, of at most $1.86$ in this case.
-This, of course, depends on the choices of parameters, but other results reported in the literature are roughly of the same magnitude~\cite{Saryal2020,Ptaszynski2018a,Agarwalla2018,Liu2019,Saryal2019,Ehrlich2021}.
+This, of course, depends on the choices of parameters, but other results reported in the literature are roughly of the same magnitude~\cite{Saryal2020,Ptaszynski2018a,Agarwalla2018,Liu2019,Saryal2019a,Ehrlich2021}.
 In contrast, the blue-dashed line represents the Fano factor obtained from Eq.~\eqref{box_equation}.
 This corresponds to the same values of $I, J$ (and $\sigma$) as the red curve, but with the smallest possible $\Delta_{I,{\rm opt}}^2$ allowed over all transmission functions.
-As can be seen, $F\beta\delta_\mu$ is now monotonically decreasing with $\delta_\mu$, and \emph{tends to zero} at infinite bias.
+As can be seen, the variance obtained from our generalized TUR bound is not violated by the double quantum dot.
+Furthermore, $F\beta\delta_\mu$ is now monotonically decreasing with $\delta_\mu$, and \emph{tends to zero} at infinite bias.
 Consequently, far from linear response, arbitrary violations of the TUR are possible.
 Conversely, close to $\delta_\mu \sim 0$, one recovers $F\beta\delta_\mu = 2$.